-Update: 2022 was an impactful year for the creation and preservation of affordable housing that yielded the following results:
+Update: 2023 was an impactful year for the creation and preservation of affordable housing that yielded the following results:

 Property-Based Rental Subsidies: THA continued to place property-based subsidies in seven (7) different properties - preserving more than 352 affordable housing units.
 Two of the properties provide housing and services to Medicaid eligible seniors in need of dementia care.
 The remaining five provided housing to local college students who are experiencing homelessness and low-income Tacomans.
-Across the 7 PBS properties, 122 households were newly admitted in 2022.
-THA staff work with the PBS properties to regularly monitor utilization rates; across 2022, the average lease up rate per month was 98% for all properties.
-In late 2022, THA released an RFP seeking additional Project Based Voucher and Property Based Subsidy partners to further expand THA's PBS footprint.
+Across the 7 PBS properties, 142 households were newly admitted in 2023, which is an increase from 122 households being newly admitted in 2022.
+THA staff work with the PBS properties to regularly monitor utilization rates; across 2023, the average lease up rate per month was 97% for all properties.
+In late 2023, THA formulated plans to add 75 affordable housing units through a new Property Based Subsidy agreement to further expand THA's PBS footprint into 2024.

-Development and Acquisition: The table below summarizes THA's progress by year-end 2022 related to THA's anticipated development and acquisition activities.
+Development and Acquisition: The table below summarizes THA's progress in 2023 related to THA's anticipated development and acquisition activities.